unicitynetwork/alpha-miner/README.md

 make
 ```

-## Usage
+## How to use

-Help message and options:
+- Help message and options:
 ```
 ./minerd -h
 ```

-First test the performance
+- First test the performance

 ```
 ./minerd --benchmark
 ```

-Test the performance with largepages.
+- Test the performance with largepages.
 This can give an improvement of 100% in hashrate.

 ```
 ./minerd --benchmark --largepages
 ```

-Ensure you have access to a node that accepts RPC calls.
-Use the -server flag when running the node daemon or add the following to the alpha.conf configuration file.
+- Ensure you have access to a node that accepts RPC calls.
+Use the -server flag when running the node daemon or add the following to the **alpha.conf** configuration file.
 Choose a secure username and password.

 ```
 server=1